-We had two different assignments at the USHR, each which resulted in delivering recommendations for standards based on evaluation projects to measure Web site performance against best practices.
+We had two different assignments at the USHR, each of which resulted in delivering recommendations for standards based on evaluation projects to measure website performance against best practices.

 House Administration Committee